 day 14 of your cycle (or ovulation, depending on your own schedule),

-- Eat 2-3 Tbsp raw, organic freshly ground flax seeds, and 2-3 tbsp raw, organic pumpkin seeds each morning.
+- Eat 2-3 tablespoon raw, organic freshly ground flax seeds, and 2-3 tablespoon raw, organic pumpkin seeds each morning.
 This helps you to balance estrogen, which is really important at this stage.

 - On day 15, or the day after ovulation

-- Switch to 2-3 Tbsp of raw sunflower and raw sesame seeds each day through the end of your cycle.
+- Switch to 2-3 tablespoon of raw sunflower and raw sesame seeds each day through the end of your cycle.
 These help with stabilizing progesterone levels, key during this 2nd stage.

 If your cycle is pretty irregular, or maybe you are postpartum or postmenopausal, you can still try seed cycling too.
 In these cases though, it might be easier to follow the moon calendar instead of your own cycle.
 You can use the new moon as “day 1” and start flax and pumpkin seeds each day.
 Then once the full moon appears, switch to the 2nd stage of sunflower and sesame seeds.

 This is always my first question – I like to know what I’m signing myself up for before I get too far into the process.
 Many women will notice the effects after just one month, but for some, it can take closer to three months to see improvement.
 (9) I should also mention, that this effort will be most effective if it’s done in concert with other healthy behaviors.
 Starting up seed cycling while still going out drinking multiple nights a week and eating takeout and late-night pizza will probably not have the same result compared to getting the sleep your body needs and feeding it the vegetables and nutrients it craves.

 Where the rubber meets the road